insomnial/OnslaughtStats/README.md

 # What is this?
-1) Given a clan ID get all members, get all Onslaught PGCRs, and calculate basic stats for the clan as a whole and individual members:
+1) Given a clan ID get all members, get all Onslaught PGCRs, and calculate basic stats for individual members:
    * total runs
    * total legend runs
    * total normal runs